Like a Keith in the Night: Reception

 "Like a Keith in the Night" received critical acclaim.
 Scott Collura of IGN gave the episode a "great" 8 out of 10 and wrote in his verdict, "Peacemakers second season is finally sprinting, with this week's episode filling in some expected (if welcome) back story, as well as a surprising one in the case of alt-Auggie (RIP).
 The question now is whether or not everything that's been set up this season, and in this penultimate segment – like Chris' emotional breakdown, Rick Sr.'s real plan, the romance between Chris and Harcourt, the brewing fight between Chris and alt-Keith, and more – can be satisfyingly wrapped up with just one episode to go."

 Jarrod Jones of The A.V.
-Club gave the episode an "A–" grade and wrote, "Gunn has never shied from twisting the knife at the most emotionally devastating moment, but "Like a Keith in the Night" hits differently.
+Club gave the episode an "A–" grade and wrote, "Gunn has never shied from twisting the knife at the most emotionally devastating moment, but 'Like a Keith in the Night' hits differently.
 It's the composition of Keith's imminent slaughter: in front of Chris, who, in the moment, recalls what it looked like when he, as a kid, punched Keith to death."

 Scott Meslow of Vulture gave the episode a 4 star rating out of 5 and wrote, "By cutting off Auggie's big speech sooner than might have been obvious, James Gunn is saying something, intentionally or not, about how seriously we should take the wisdom and regrets of a man like Auggie."

 Joe George of Den of Geek wrote, "By showing that Earth-X Auggie isn't a virtuous hero, Peacemaker reminds us that the work of resisting fascism is ongoing, that it's not enough to simply intellectually disagree while enjoying all the benefits of an unequal society.
 By showing us a Superman who isn't a one-note paragon of good, we gain grace for ourselves and others, reminding us to forgive ourselves and one another when we slip up."
-Kendall Myers of Collider gave the episode an 8 out of 10 rating and wrote, "With unlikely character pairings and emotional revelations, Peacemaker Season 2's penultimate episode sets up a dramatic finale."

-Felipe Rangel of Screen Rant wrote, "While the season's biggest plot twist was already behind us, episode 7 managed to surprise with another major moment that ended in a heartbreaking death.
-It also does a great job of setting up the finale and how the multiverse could play a new role in it."
 Chris Gallardo of Telltale TV gave the episode a 4 star rating out of 5 and wrote, "Peacemaker Season 2 Episode 7 is a tragically fulfilling penultimate episode through Chris facing his biggest fear, his 'perfect' world being undone, in an emotionally resonating way.
 Though it's one of Season 2's shorter episodes, it still manages to sear your heart with this hope and optimism being torn apart."